Organizations are Not People!

 Supporting my co-chair who organized a speaker presentation on How to Remove Invasives

-I went the extra mile to make every event special because I believe an organizational generosity of spirit is contagious and helps connect people.
+I went the extra mile to make every event special because I believe an organizational generosity of spirit is contagious and helps connect people to a cause.
 At one of our events, an attendee told me she loved coming to our events because they were first rate, friendly, and not randomly thrown together like so many events of a similar nature seemed to be.
 My over-the-top touches included

 Potting up and donating dozens of native plants as raffle items for events, and along with another friend, making and donating multiple winter sowing kits.

-Potting up an embarrassing number of plants (~80!) to ensure success for the largest native plant swap ever in Atlanta.
+Potting up an embarrassing number of my own plants (~80!) to bring to ensure success for the largest native plant swap ever in Atlanta.

 Throughout my time volunteering I never thought twice about buying and donating materials for events.

 Advocating to have refreshments and/or receptions at our events if possible.
-It surprised me that not everyone agreed with the idea that these are basic ways to help people connect to each other.
-I also have a professional cooking background and love any excuse to share food now that my family is grown.
+This generosity of spirit helps people connect.
+I also have a professional cooking background and now that my family is grown, I love any excuse to share food.
 I made hand baked and decorated cookies with help from my daughter, the artist and baker.
 In addition to baking, I bought and donated refreshments for events and when hosting committee meetings.

 I’ve also spent countless hours strategically elevating the mission of the organization in the community in a number of ways.